.png)

 A Hutong Address in the Huaiyang Tradition

 Huaiyang cuisine, the cooking tradition of the Jiangsu and Anhui river-delta region, has a particular logic in Beijing's dining map.
 Historically carried north by administrative officials and merchant families from the Yangtze basin, it settled into the capital as a cuisine of fastidious technique and restrained seasoning, counterpoint to the bolder profiles of Cantonese banquet cooking or Beijing's own roast-centric traditions.
 Today, several addresses in the city maintain that tradition at different price points.
 Huaiyang Fu (Dongcheng) and Huai Xiang Guo Se operate in the mid-to-upper tier of formal Huaiyang service in the capital.
-Zhong occupies a different position: Bib Gourmand recognition from Michelin in both 2024 and 2025 places it in the value-with-quality bracket, where craft is the main argument rather than ceremony.
+Zhong occupies a different position: Michelin Bib Gourmand recognition in 2024 and 2025 places it in the value-with-quality bracket, where craft is the main argument rather than ceremony.

 Where Huaiyang Cooking Begins: Provenance and Produce

 The Huaiyang kitchen's reputation rests on a specific relationship between ingredient and technique.
 Unlike cuisines that subordinate raw materials to sauce or seasoning, Huaiyang cooking asks its produce to carry the dish.
-Fish from the Yangtze and Huai rivers, freshwater crab from lakes like Yangcheng, seasonal vegetables harvested at precise moments — these sourcing decisions precede any knife work or flame.
+Fish from the Yangtze and Huai rivers, freshwater crab from lakes like Yangcheng, seasonal vegetables harvested at precise moments, these sourcing decisions precede any knife work or flame.
 The point is not decoration but foundation: a braised pork belly, a clear-broth fish soup, a steamed crab dish read differently depending entirely on what was sourced and when.

 Across China, Huaiyang restaurants earning sustained Michelin recognition tend to anchor their menus in a small number of technically demanding preparations rather than extensive banquet-style lists.
 The Huaiyang Garden in Macau and Jiangnan Wok · Yun in Nanjing both operate within that logic of depth over breadth.
 Nanjing, as the tradition's historic capital, offers a useful reference point: restaurants like Dai Yuet Heen in Nanjing show how the cuisine scales across formats.
 Zhong's hutong setting suggests a similarly focused, lower-volume approach.